PEEC-Nature-Youth-Group/PumaGuard/docs/source/Cameralocation.rst

 Puma Sightings
 --------------

+* On 9/29, three mature goats were killed in lots in the middle of the stables area near 49/50.
+David Dail flushed the cat and chased it away.
+Goats are clearly the major problem.
+We should get a map of the stables with lot numbers and plot where the incidents occurred.

 * Went to the stables on 10/4/24.
 Moved trail cam to right by a goat pen.
   Scouted out other goat presence and found a lot of them to the east.
 The first place we moved the camera didn't get many animals so we moved it closer